siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/uDeployConfigManagement/downloads.md

-# IBM UrbanCode Deploy Configuration Management - Downloads
+# IBM DevOps Deploy Configuration Management - Downloads

 To download the plug-in, click the version-specific links.